Brewers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers are 7-2 in games they were favored on the moneyline (winning 77.8% of those games).
+- The Brewers have won eight of the 10 games they were favored on the moneyline this season (80%).

-- Milwaukee has a record of 4-2 when playing as moneyline favorites with odds of -135 or shorter (66.7% winning percentage).
+- Milwaukee has not yet played a game with moneyline odds of -185 or shorter.

-- In the 20 games in which oddsmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total nine times (9-11-0).
+- Milwaukee has played in 21 games with an over/under set, and have combined with its opponents to go over the total 10 times (10-11-0).

 - The Brewers have not had a run line set for an outing this season.